 Steps to Admission to the Occupational Therapy Assistant (OTA) Program

 You must complete all steps of the admissions process to be admitted into the Occupational Therapy Assistant program.
-Please read the full explanations below this checklist and review the program Admissions Guidelines.
+Please read the full explanations below this checklist and review OTA Program Admission Requirements, Timeline.

 Additional Resources